tanjiaxian99/personal-website/README.md

 # Personal Website

-My personal website written using React.
+My portfolio website written using React, Javascript and Sass.

-> Updates as of 6 Aug 2021: There is no expected date of release for v0.1.0.
-Do follow this page for more updates.
-Current development progress can be found in the `develop` branch.

 ## Table of contents